jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 accept images from a vetted whitelist, and may not allow an image configured in an arbitrary way.
 For example, safety-sensitive configuration must be unset, set, or set in particular ways, depending on application context.
 Latte provides  mechanics to support checks on a common set of configuration properties.
-It uses *property lists*, a predicated list representation of configuration using properties, to faciliate expression, interpretation, and evaluation for three categories of properties: *prohibited*, *required*, *qualifier*.
+It uses *property lists*, a predicated list representation of configuration using properties, to faciliate expression, interpretation, and evaluation for three categories of properties: *prohibited*, *required*, and *qualifier*.
 These three properties are used to denote configurations that must not be present, must be present, and must be specified in a certain way, respectively.
-In this example, Alice accrues the specifications of policy1, publishing what are acceptable container images, and for each image what are the prohibited configuration (by keys), the required configuration (by keys), and the qualifier configuration
+In this example, Alice accrues the specifications for policy1, publishing what are acceptable container images, and for each image what are the prohibited configuration (by keys), the required configuration (by keys), and the qualifier configuration